The Battle of China: Summary

 The expansion of the National Revolutionary Army is described, including footage of their drills and of a young girl training with a machine gun.
-The "Flying Tigers" are mentioned, along with their record of 20 kills for each lost plane, only as a supportive group of volunteers and without attempts to downplay China's own mobilization and efforts at self-defence.
+The "Flying Tigers" are mentioned, along with their record of 20 kills for each lost plane.

 "You will notice this map of Jap conquests does not look like the military maps you have seen in the previous films..."

 "By all military standards, it should have looked like this. ...
 But the Japanese were still learning that the occupation of Chinese cities and control of Chinese rivers and rail-roads still was far from meaning the subjugation of China."

 The Japanese, often referenced as "Japs" and less often as "Nips", blockade and occupation of China's ports is discussed, and the rebuilding of China's destroyed rail system is called the work of "slave labor".
 The "New China", which refers to the ROC government in Chongqing, is shown as connected to the outside world only through the "narrow-gauge" Indo-Chinese railway and the "camel caravans" from the Soviet Union across the Gobi Desert.
-(The railway is described as "limited" and "too near Jap territory to be safe", but French compliance in closing the line for Japan is omitted.)
+(The railway is described as "limited" and "too near Jap territory to be safe".)
 The construction of the Burma Road between Lashio in Burma and the truck road to Kunming is then described.
 A task said to have needed seven years with the most modern machinery is shown being constructed with simple laborers in less than twelve months.
-Japan's assault on the junction of the Pinghan and the Longhai Railways at Zhengzhou (then called "Chengchow") is shown having been prevented by the induced flooding of the Yellow River, but the immense death count involved is quickly passed over as another example of trading space for time.
+Japan's assault on the junction of the Pinghan and the Longhai Railways at Zhengzhou (then called "Chengchow") is shown having been prevented by the induced flooding of the Yellow River, which is described in the film, as the trading of space for time.
 The guerrilla warfare behind Japanese lines is lionized and treated as nearly unique in the war.